What are the benefits of implementing a BYOD policy?

-Basically the benefits of implementing a BYOD policy fall into 3 main areas: cost, productivity and employee morale.
+Basically the benefits of implementing a Bring Your Own Device (BYOD) policy fall into 3 main areas: cost, productivity and employee morale.
 Let’s look at each of these in turn.

 Implementing a BYOD policy delivers savings to organizations by reducing the overall cost of having to purchase mobile devices.
 Rather than having to buy all the hardware and service contracts themselves, a BYOD policy moves these costs to the employee, with the company only paying for what is used for business purposes.